daviessw/BI586/README.md

 SCC cheat sheet: http://scv.bu.edu/documents/SCC_CheatSheet.pdf If you are still looking for more practice in Linux: http://swcarpentry.github.io/shell-novice/

-Lecture 3: Going over Linux HW and Introduction to RStudio: link coming soon!
+Lecture 3: Going over Linux HW and Introduction to RStudio: https://bostonu.zoom.us/rec/share/SqkgjZNyPGvaphEuOc_vHraD2qUun2d4nSuHxm0fvrx787poBifCgcBPnZMM5A.aXMz38RSiJefp5zi
+(Access Password: 76accD?P)
 If you are still looking for more practice in R: http://swcarpentry.github.io/r-novice-gapminder/  Try chapters 1-7 I also recommend swirl for people who are really new to R: https://swirlstats.com/ Here are some additional short videos from a Harvard course on R: https://www.youtube.com/playlist?list=PLGuncvBacIacY7g42iJRcIkhgnzKTjKbC